RI-imaging/radontea/README.md

 radontea
 ========

-Collection of functions to compute the inverse Radon transform
+Collection of algorithms to compute the inverse Radon transform